Dissertation: Connected Consumption

 Selected Work in Progress

-Tu, Yanping and Ayelet Fishbach, "Temporal Preference for Consumption Episodes in Groups."
+Tu, Yanping and Ayelet Fishbach, "Hedonic Editing for Group Consumption."

 Tu, Yanping, Jing Xu, and Dilip Soman,